All Episodes

 And how's your career gone since then?

-That would be sort of a foundational crack in your relationship with your daughter.
+So tell me a little bit about this seatbelt thing that's interesting that that would be sort of a foundational crack in your relationship with your daughter.

-And it only really got annoying when every time I'd get in the car, my daughter would scream, seatbelt.
+And it only really got annoying when every time I'd get in the car, my daughter would scream, Seatbelt.

 And so then I would put it on for a while.